RParedesPalacios/ComputerVisionLab/README.md

 * Understand the above Keras implementations:
   * How to load the inception net
   * How to merge encoder and inception result
-  * Use image functions to obtain lab space
-  * Create an appropiate  data augmentation

 **Python code**: [here](src/colorization.py)